mattmcquin/HackUMBC-Docker-Workshop/README.md

 Docker makes our applications portable, faster, and easier to deploy into cloud-based environments.
 It also allows us to re-use functionality at an application level.
 For example, you can tell Docker to start a MySQL database with a single command - all without even having MySQL installed!
 More on this later.
 For a hackathon, Docker can drastically cut down infrastructure set up times since there are millions of preconfigured Docker images to chose from.

 # Installing Docker
+Follow the installation instructions for your particular OS: https://docs.docker.com/v17.12/docker-for-mac/install/

+NOTE: If you are running Windows 10 Home, you cannot use Docker for Windows.
+You must use the Docker Toolbox.
+Docker Toolbox installation can be found [here](https://docs.docker.com/v17.12/toolbox/toolbox_install_windows/).
+Windows 10 Pro, Enterprise, and Student users should not have a problem using the Docker for Windows installation.

+# Testing Docker Installation
+To test your Docker installation, you can run `docker run hello-world`.
+You should see a message generated as a result of Docker downloading the hello-world image.
+It should explain the steps Docker followed to get the hello-world application up and running.
+If you are a Linux user and you need `sudo` in order to run Docker commands, you may have missed a step.
+Try running `sudo usermod -aG docker $USER` and then logging out and back in.
+If that did not work, try restarting your computer/VM and trying again.

+# Docker Hub
+The Docker Hub is a repository where you can find millions of docker images.
+Images like Fedora, MongoDB, Ubuntu, Redis, PostgreSQL, MySQL, RabbitMQ, and many more!
+By default, Docker is configured to search for docker images here.
+When we executed `docker run hello-world`, Docker first looked for an image named hello-world locally.
+When it couldn't find it, it reached out to the Docker Hub and downloaded it.
+How convenient!

+We can get a little more involved with our Docker-ing: Try running `docker run -it ubuntu`.
+Notice anything?
+It started a container running Ubuntu and sent you the bash shell!
+Ctrl + D will exit and terminate the container.

+# A Few Basics Docker Commands
+1. `docker ps` will show you running containers (you probably don't have any)
+1. `docker images` will show you all images available locally (you probably have 2)
+1. `docker pull <image-name>` will download an image from the Docker Hub (or a configured repository) without trying to run it
+1. `docker run -it <image-name> <command>` will attempt to start a container with the given image name, in interactive mode.
+Use this for things like shells where you would like to mantain an open connection.
+1. `docker run -d <image-name>` will start the container in the background.
+The container will stay alive until it terminates itself or you specifically tell Docker to terminate it.

+# Dockerfiles
+We have started existing Docker images, but how do we make our own?
+The short answer: a Dockerfile.
+Dockerfiles are simple in concept, and don't necessarily have to be complicated (though many complicated applications have large Dockerfiles).
+An example Dockerfile can be seen HERE.
+Essentially, this file is a set of instructions Docker uses to package, setup, transfer files, and execute your application.
+There are a few main keywords to note:
+1. `